What is Claustrophobia?

-Our Open MRI is open on all sides and it is our only MRI scanner that allows patients views to the outdoors.
-And because is it a High-Field magnet (1.2T), patients and physicians can be confident the quality of the exam is not diminished as with other, lesser strength open MRI options.
-If youhave any questions in regard to our True Open MRI, click here.
+Our Open MRIs are open on all sides and allows patients views to the outdoors.
+They are High-Field magnets (1.2T), which provide patients and physicians the confidence knowing the quality of the exam is not diminished as with other, lesser strength open MRI options.
+If you have any questions about our True Open MRI, please click here.

 What Medication is Recommended?
 Where Will You Obtain the Medication?

 Individuals requiring medication for anxiety to successfully complete an MRI should contact their Physician to obtain a prescription PRIOR to their appointment.
 At MRI of Reston, we recommend Xanax.
 Your Physician will appropriately determine which medication is best for you.
 Please follow the instructions given to you and bring any remaining amount of the medication with you to the appointment.